Metro Blue Line (Minnesota)

 The Metro Blue Line is a 12 mi light rail line in Hennepin County, Minnesota, that is part of the Metro network.
 It travels from downtown Minneapolis to Minneapolis–Saint Paul International Airport and the southern suburb of Bloomington.
 Formerly the Hiawatha Line (Route 55) prior to May 2013, the line was originally named after the Milwaukee Road's Hiawatha passenger train and Hiawatha Avenue, reusing infrastructure from the former and running parallel to the latter for a portion of the route.
 The line opened June 26, 2004, and was the first light rail service in Minnesota.
-An extension, Bottineau LRT, is planned to open in 2028.
+An extension, Bottineau LRT, is planned to open in 2030.

 The Blue Line is operated by Metro Transit, the primary bus and train operator in the Twin Cities.
 As of December 2022, the service operates from approximately 3:19 am to 12:50 am with 15-minute headways most of the day.
 The route averaged 32,928 daily riders in 2019, representing 13 percent of Metro Transit's ridership.
 The line carried 10.6 million riders in 2015.

 In South Minneapolis, several bus routes converge at transit centers along the line, offering connections to other Metro lines and frequent bus routes.
-The line has two park and ride stations at Fort Snelling and 30th Avenue stations, with a combined capacity of 2,569 vehicles.
+The line has two park and ride stations, the Fort Snelling and 30th Avenue stations, with a combined capacity of 2,569 vehicles.
 Major destinations along the corridor include downtown Minneapolis, Lake Street, Minnehaha Park, Minneapolis–St. Paul International Airport, and the Mall of America.
 At the airport, the Blue Line provides free, 24/7 service between Lindbergh and Humphrey terminals.
-An owl shuttle train, the Airport Shuttle, runs between terminals during times when no Blue Line service is scheduled.
+A night owl shuttle train, the Airport Shuttle, runs between terminals during times when no Blue Line service is scheduled.